Billion Oyster Project: Living Breakwaters

 Living Breakwaters is a project overseen by the Billion Oyster Project in Staten Island intended to reintroduce oysters while also protecting against storm surge, increasing biodiversity, improving water quality, and creating educational opportunities.
 This project is funded in part by the United States Department of Housing and Urban Development, which contributed $60 million partly for the purpose of disaster recovery from Hurricane Sandy, but also to prevent similar disasters in the future.
 Staten Island was greatly affected by erosion and flooding from the 2012 storm, particularly along the south shore.

 The project started in Tottenville, a neighborhood once famous for its oyster population.
-As part of the strategy, discarded oyster shells from over 70 New York restaurants are collected, then left outside for a year to be naturally cleansed of organic matter.
+As part of the strategy, discarded oyster shells from over 70 New York restaurants are collected and left outside for a year to be naturally cleansed of organic matter.
 Baby oysters are then placed on the shells by students at New York Harbor School, a maritime-focused public high school located on Governors Island.
-The oyster larvae are of the currently existing population, rather than introducing those of other populations which runs the risk of also introducing invasive species.
-The oysters will be placed onto several walls in the water made of low acidity permeable concrete.
+The oyster larvae are of the currently existing population, rather than introducing those of other populations, which runs the risk of also introducing invasive species.
+The oysters will be placed onto several walls in the water made of low-acidity permeable concrete.

-The oysters on the walls will create 13,000 feet of natural breakwaters a quarter mile off the shore of Tottenville as part of a risk management effort against climate change, in light of an expected rise in both storm frequency and sea levels.
+The oysters on the walls will create 13000 ft of natural breakwaters 1/4 mi off the shore of Tottenville as part of a risk-management effort against climate change, in light of an expected rise in both storm frequency and sea levels.
 The oysters are intended to naturally filter the water, making it more attractive to marine life and thus restoring biodiversity.
 The construction of the project is an opportunity for local classrooms and the community to get involved and see marine biology in action.
 The Living Breakwaters citizens advisory committee was established in 2015 and looks to gather opinions of the locals on decisions through the project.
 Project construction was originally planned to start in late 2019, but ultimately began in 2021.